LogiTron Self Reported Market Capitalization Achieves $601.92 Million (LTR)

 Buying and Selling LogiTron

-It is usually not possible to purchase alternative cryptocurrencies such as LogiTron directly using U.S. dollars.
-Investors seeking to acquire LogiTron should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+It is usually not currently possible to purchase alternative cryptocurrencies such as LogiTron directly using US dollars.
+Investors seeking to acquire LogiTron should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase LogiTron using one of the exchanges listed above.

 Receive News & Updates for LogiTron Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for LogiTron and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.